Improve your English and spook yourself this Halloween

 Event Horizon (1997)

-This science fiction horror film directed by Paul W.S.
+This science-fiction horror film directed by Paul W.S.
 Anderson occurs in distant space.
-A group of astronauts go on a rescue mission near the planet Neptune when they suddenly find the Event Horizon, a spaceship that has long been missing.
+A group of astronauts goes on a rescue mission near the planet Neptune when they suddenly find the Event Horizon, a spaceship that has long been missing.
 They board (get into or onto) the Event Horizon and discover that the entire crew is gone.
 They also find out that the ship’s engine is designed to open passages to another dimension.
 As they continue to look for the missing crew members, they realize that there is an evil presence on the ship.

 Sam Neill is widely known for his role as Dr. Alan Grant in Jurassic Park.
 But he actually played a major role in Event Horizon and several other horror films—including another on this list, In the Mouth of Madness.